sunilbhadram/newsapp_microservices/README.md

    3.1 git clone https://github.com/sunilbhadram/newsapp_microservices.git .

-4. Move to the NewsApp folder and run locate docker-compose.yml file 4.1 Once you locate the above file run  "dokcer-compose up"  from the same direction.
+4. Move to the NewsApp folder and run locate docker-compose.yml file 4.1 Once you locate the above file run  "docker-compose up"  from the same direction.